 Better Value for Money

 Owning a pet isn’t all about getting everything as cheaply as possible, but saving money by doing something good is nothing to be ashamed of.
 Buying a puppy from a breeder in the UK will cost around £1000.
 The breed and bloodline will determine the official price of a pup, but there is no doubt that this is a hefty amount of money to pay.
 If you adopt, you will be looking at spending around £200-£300.
-This will include a health check, all the important vaccinations, essential spaying/neutering, microchipping and if you rescue from abroad, a pet passport – but don’t forget .
+This will include a health check, all the important vaccinations, essential spaying/neutering, microchipping and if you rescue from abroad, a pet passport – but don’t forget the cost of ownership.

 Training Will Be Required